gstonge/gstonge.github.io/about.md

 I am a Ph.D. candidate in theoretical physics at [Université Laval](https://www.ulaval.ca/), Qc, Canada.
 I am working under the supervision of Prof. Dr. [Louis J.Dubé](https://www.dynamica.phy.ulaval.ca/index.php?id=contact) and Dr. [Laurent Hébert-Dufresne](http://laurenthebertdufresne.github.io/).

- A selection of my academic interests would include stochastic processes, critical phenomena, complex networks, Bayesian statistics and efficient computational methods.
+ A selection of my academic interests would include stochastic processes, critical phenomena, complex networks, Bayesian statistics and computation.
 I am interested in complex systems in general, in understanding how they shape our lives, and how we can aspire to decipher them.
 I love sound mathematical arguments, but that being said, I am not afraid of crude approximations if that allows for clarity and insights.

-My main research goal is to better understand **spreading processes on complex networks**.
-I favor simple models that are analytically tractable, upon which we can develop insights and eventually, a deep understanding of the system.
-One phenomenon I am actively studying is that of *localization*--the process survives almost exclusively in a subpart of the network.
+My doctoral research is mainly about developping analytical and computational methods to study **binary-state stochastic processes on complex networks**.
 Random graph models, statistical inference, and the general study of dynamics on networks are also among my current research interests.

+I am **currently in Burlington** as a visiting graduate student at the University of Vermont, in Laurent's research group.
+Come by and say hi!

-In my free time, I enjoy climbing, training, and any sports or outdoor activities in general.
-I love food (eating mostly), good liquor, wine, beer and *coffee*.
+In my free time, I enjoy climbing, training, hiking.
+I love anything that is edible (including alcohol) and enjoy the delicate aroma of cigars.

-<b class="gray-box"><a href="/assets/resume/St-Onge_CV_EN_2018.pdf">Resume (Updated December, 2018)</a></b>
+<b class="gray-box"><a href="/assets/resume/St-Onge_CV_EN_2019.pdf">Resume (Updated September, 2019)</a></b>

 <br>
 <table cellspacing="0" cellpadding="0" class="table-about table-collabs">